robertpiosik/CodeWebChat/README.md

 Code Web Chat only starts new conversations.
 This idea is borrowed from [Firefox](https://support.mozilla.org/en-US/kb/ai-chatbot) and is not against any of the supported chatbots terms of use.
 Contributors should not submit pull requests implementing further chat automations of any kind, as these will be rejected.

 > [!NOTE]
-> The _Apply response_ button placed under responses is not a means of automatic output extraction, it's an alias for the original _copy to clipboard_ button for the purpose of multi-file changes integration.
+> The _Apply response_ button placed under responses is not a means of automatic output extraction, it's an alias for the original _copy to clipboard_ button.

 🤓 **Control over "agency"**